-But aside from that, it is also a beautiful part of the world with, hands down, some of the best beaches in this world.
+But aside from that, it is also beautiful with, hands down, some of the best beaches in the world.

-The Northern Beaches is located just north of Sydney, it begins with Manly, which is fairly well known among tourists, and carries on up the coast to less-visited areas; Warringah and Pittwater.
+The Northern Beaches are located just north of Sydney, beginning with Manly, which is fairly well known among tourists, and carrying on up the coast to less-visited areas; Warringah and Pittwater.
 Those that live along the coast do not want the Sydney-slickers to descend on their local beaches – they have a good thing going.
-The beaches are beautiful, with great surf (apparently, unfortunately I’m too British to appreciate this) and are totally unspoiled.
+The beaches are beautiful with great surf (apparently, unfortunately I’m too British to appreciate this) and are totally unspoiled.

 The nicest things to do on the Northern Beaches are all outdoors.
-Whether you’re into water sports, climbing or skating, or more easygoing activities like cycling and walking, it’s all about that outdoor lifestyle and physical activity.
+Whether you’re into water sports, climbing or skating, or more easygoing activities like cycling and walking, the Aussies are all about that outdoor lifestyle and physical activity.
 From cliff-side climbs to beach strolls and wetland walks, the experience is made memorable by proximity to the unique wildlife that makes Australia such a fascinating place to visit.
-I can’t help but get excited about all the brightly coloured birds, reptiles, and even dolphins, which can be spotted in this area.
+I can’t help but get excited about all the brightly coloured birds, reptiles and even dolphins, which can be spotted in this area.

-For something a bit slicker, or for big nights out, you might still want to get down to Sydney, but for the sand, surf (and beautiful people) that Australia is famous for, you should look no further than the Northern Beaches.
+For something a bit slicker, or for big nights out, you may still want to get down to Sydney, but for the sand, surf and beautiful people that Australia is famous for, look no further than the Northern Beaches.